 Introducing: The Self-Portrait Project

-The Self-Portrait Project is a work-in-progress that seeks to capture the zeitgeist of New York City and beyond.
-It is essentially a glorified photobooth utilizing a large, two-way mirror, with a camera set up on the transparent side and the participant located on the mirror side.
+Created in 2009, the Self-Portrait Project is a photo-based archive project that seeks to capture the zeitgeist of New York City and beyond.
+It utilizes a large, two-way mirror, with a camera set up on the transparent side and the participant located on the mirror side.
 Using a remote trigger & the mirror's reflection, the participant chooses how and when to shoot him/herself.

 In the simple act of letting the model be photographer, the dynamic of the photo changes - as does the energy - and therefore the final image.
 Giving someone who is accustomed to having their picture "taken" the opportunity to document their own likeness under their own terms produces images that address issues of vanity and insecurity, empowerment and self-awareness, superficiality and substance.
 As the photographer *and* model, you are wholly responsible for the images you create of yourself.